Olivier-Berg/PPE-notes/PPE/Philosophy/Logics/Problem Sheets/Forallx/Topic 8.md

 A.
-You are saying that there is one x, so that every y is an apple if and only if it is the same as x.
-Therefore
+- You are saying that there is one x, so that every y is an apple if and only if it is the same as x.
+Therefore, x is also apple.
+- exactly the same